 Conclusion

-Helping your employee appeal a family reunion visa rejection in Germany requires understanding the Familiennachzug process, meeting strict deadlines, and providing robust evidence.
-By guiding them through eligibility checks, document preparation, and the appeal stages, you can help reunite their family and maintain their focus at work.
+Helping your employee appeal a family reunion visa rejection in Germany requires understanding the updated Familiennachzug process—now streamlined without remonstration meeting strict deadlines, and providing robust evidence.
+By guiding them through eligibility checks, document preparation, and the direct court appeal, you can help reunite their family and maintain their focus at work.
 It also demonstrates your commitment to their family’s future in Germany.
-For the latest updates, bookmark the Federal Office for Migration and Refugees (BAMF) site.
+For the latest updates, check the Federal Office for Migration and Refugees (BAMF) site.